MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 ## When is the right time to migrate my labels to Office 365?

-Sensitivity labels in the admin centers (Office 365 Security & Compliance Center, Microsoft 365 security center, and Microsoft 365 compliance center) are generally available but the option to migrate your Azure Information Protection labels is still in preview.
-When the labels are migrated to the unified labeling store, they can be published and then used by [clients and services that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling)..
+The option to migrate labels in the Azure portal to sensitivity labels that can be used by [clients and services that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling) is now in general availability.
+Use the following guidance to help you determine if you should migrate your labels.

 - **If you are new to Azure Information Protection:**